kdm6389/rbox2b.local/README.md

 `sudo mkfs.ext4 -L root_fs $mydev2`

 incase using f2fs for ext4 use </br>
-`sudo mkfs.f2fs /dev/sdb2`  but make sure your tarbarr is injected with  `sudo apt-get install f2fs-tools`
+`sudo mkfs.f2fs /dev/sdb2` but make sure your tarbarr is injected with `sudo apt-get install f2fs-tools` and make change in file `boot_fs/cmdline.txt` and replace the keyword as `rootfstype=f2fs` also look into `/etc/fstab`

 you can label latter also</br>
 `fatlabel /dev/device boot_fs`</br>